Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 fit classification models with training data, predict outcomes on test data, and compare the predicted outcomes to the actual outcomes.

-I try 6 models: logidtic regression, lasso, Naive Bayes, KNN, random forest, and CatBoost.
+I try 6 models: logistic regression, lasso, Naive Bayes, KNN, random forest, and CatBoost.

-#### Logistic regression

 I include all features and most of their interactions in logistic regression.
 The reason for including interactions is, for example, a